 As a tenant, you are responsible for insuring your own belongings against fire, theft or damage.
 As your landlord, we are responsible for insuring the building.
 We work with the National Housing Federation to offer discounted content insurance to our tenants to help save you money.

 You may be able to keep a pet in your home but you must get permission first.
 Some properties are not suitable for pets.
-If you wish to request permission to keep a pet, please contact us for a ‘Permission Form’ or download one by clicking here.
+If you wish to request permission to keep a pet, please complete the pet permissions form.